EirikV/meteor-workshop/README.md

 *__Tip:__ When calling insert on a collection, the return value is the `_id` field of the newly created document.
 Put this into a findOne call to retrieve the newly created document from the database.*

-*__Tip:__ Every Meteor.call function can take a callback as its second parameter.
+*__Tip:__ Every `Meteor.call` function can take a callback as its second parameter.
 This callback has two parameters: error and result, where result is whatever the method returned.*

-Once you have the newly created user available on the client, simply store it in a *Session* variable (with a suitable name of course).
+Once you have the newly created user available on the client, simply store it in a `Session` variable (with a suitable name of course).
 Then use this session variable to set the author property in your `Method` for adding a new message.

 ### 10. Highlighting yourself and your messages

 Using the `Session` variable with the current user, you can also highlight what messages are yours and which user in the list of users is you.

 In `chat-app.js` create a template helper for your `Message` template that returns either `'-current` or `''` based if the message's name matches or does not match the current user's name respectively.
-Now you can use this helper in the `Message` template's markup to add the `current` class for your messages.
+Now you can use this helper in the `Message` template's markup to add the `-current` class for your messages.

 Create a similar helper for your `User` template and use it to highlight the current user in the list of users.